BLOCKvIO/ios-sdk/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Security Disclosure

+If you believe you have identified a security vulnerability with BLOCKv, you should report it as soon as possible via email to support@blockv.io.
+Please do not post it to a public issue tracker.

 ## Author

 [BlockV](developer.blockv.io)

 ## License

-BlockV is available under the <????> license.
-See the LICENSE file for more info.
+BlockV is available under the Blockv AG license.
+See the [LICENSE](https://github.com/BLOCKvIO/ios-sdk/blob/master/LICENSE) file for more info.